ebamfo/devops-qr-code/README.md

 # QR Code Generator

-This project is a QR code generator application using Vue.js for the frontend and FastAPI for the backend.
-It is deployed on Azure Kubernetes Service with infrastructure managed by Terraform and supported by other Azure services.
-CI/CD pipelines, implemented via GitHub Actions, ensure API robustness and streamline Kubernetes infrastructure updates.
+This project is a QR code generator application.
+It takes input text from user and returns QR Code image which is downloadable.
+The application is available from 8:00 AM UTC to 6:00 PM UTC everyday You can access project at qrcode.ebamforesume.cloud

 ## Key Features
 - **Text-to-QR Code Conversion:** Converts user-provided text into QR codes.